juannat7/juannat7.github.io/_pages/cv.md

 <h2 style="color:#87CEEB">Education</h2>

 **Columbia University | 2021-Present**
-  * PhD in Earth and Environmental Engineering, 2026 (expected)
+  * PhD in Earth and Environmental Engineering, 2023 -
-  * MS in Earth and Environmental Engineering, 2022
+  * MS in Earth and Environmental Engineering, 2021 - 2023

 **National University of Singapore | 2015-2019**
   * BS in Environmental Science (Graduated with First Class Honors)